91 India Travel Tips to Guide You Through This Complex Country (2018 edition)

 63.Some rapacious taxi and autorickshaw drivers tweak the meters of their vehicle which makes them run faster than the vehicle itself.
 This is a scam not exclusive to India and you may experience in other south asian and european countries as well.

 64.An innocent looking child or sometimes an adult will approach you and place an “insert a social cause” bracelet on your wrist.
-Once you have it they will start demanding money for it and if you refuse they’ll start creating a scene.
+Once you have it, they will start demanding money for it and if you refuse, they’ll start creating a scene.
 So it is better to just keep walking or give a stern look if anyone tries this scam on you.
+Well, if you want a bracelet as a souvenir better check this website you’ll be surprised by their awesome collection of bracelets.

 65.Fake doctor scam is not so common but is a scam nonetheless and it is always better to be aware than being a victim.
 In this scam, a fake doctor will offer to make fake medical documents which supposedly will get you a lot of money from your insuarance company.
 The problem is, companies are smart and already aware of this scam.
 You are more likely to get yourself into legal trouble than a room full of cash, if you try to pull this off.